Hello and welcome!

 SU Advice offers only very general advice on housing and accommodation at this stage.
 If for whatever reason, we are unable to answer any specific questions on accommodation, we will sign post you to the best person or organisation to ask.

-We also attend Accommodation Affairs at the University annually in December and March along with an Info zone Advisor and representatives from Athena Hall and Spring Court.
+We also attend Accommodation Fairs at the University annually in December and March along with an Info zone Advisor and representatives from Property First and Fresh Student Living.

 We offer general support relating to Student Finance, and budgeting.
 We’re usually able to call up Student Finance with you to query any issues with your application, and we can give you general advice relating to the University Bursary and Access to Learning Fund, along with budgeting tips.